 The club supports the EPNWS by hosting the co-ordinators meetings and AGM as well as inviting them to the yearly Open Day

 The club participates in various LTA interclub competitions and each year many men’s, women’s, mixed doubles, Vets (daytime and weekends) and junior teams are entered at different levels.
-A club tournament for all categories (mixed, doubles and singles) for adults and many junior competitions are held in the summer with a finals day in July.
+A club tournament for all categories (mixed, doubles, singles and vets) for adults and many junior competitions are held in the summer with a final’s day in July.

 The club offers many events and activities throughout the year which are advertised inside the clubhouse and on our website.
-Members can register to receive email alerts when the website has been updated so they are aware of what is happening at the club.
+Members can register to receive email alerts weekly when the website has been updated so they are aware of what is happening at the club.

-SHLTC is run on a voluntary basis and all the directors are volunteers.
+SHLTC Ltd is run on a voluntary basis and all the directors are volunteers.
 The club welcomes the support of its members in helping to run the club.
-Working parties are arranged to complete various jobs around the club and would appreciate members sparing a few hours a year to help.
+Working parties are arranged to complete various jobs around the club and we appreciate members sparing a few hours a year to help